Lancelotbronner/swift-raylib/README.md

 ### Interop with C

-If you still need to interop, you can `import CRaylib` and use the [cheatsheet][cheatsheet] for reference.
+If you still need to interop, you can `import raylib` and use the [cheatsheet][cheatsheet] for reference.

 ## 🏗 Contributing